What is eligibility “churn”?

 Administrative Burden and Impact on Quality of Care

-What is the administrative burden of churning on states?
+What is the administrative burden of churn on states?

 When people churn through Medicaid and CHIP, administrative costs associated with enrollment processing and reprocessing increase.
 This administrative burden is borne by state and local eligibility agencies, health plans, and providers, all of whom may spend time helping enrollees re-enroll.

-What is the administrative burden of churning on providers and health plans?
+What is the administrative burden of churn on providers and health plans?

 Providers and plans have additional paperwork burdens for enrollees who churn, including submitting and resubmitting claims and resending “new enrollee” packets as individuals cycle on and off the programs.
 Changes or loss of coverage may also disrupt care and disease management and relationships with providers and social support systems.
 Missed visits and lapses in treatment are disruptive to patient care, but they also are disruptive to provider scheduling and office management.

-How does churning impact measuring quality of care?
+How does churn impact measuring quality of care?

-In 2018, Congress passed a requirement for all states to report all pediatric core measures and all adult core behavioral health measures.
-Without an attendant requirement for 12-month continuous eligibility, state efforts to report the quality measures will be impeded.
+In 2018, Congress passed requirements for all states to report all pediatric core measures and all adult core behavioral health measures.
+Without an attendant requirement for 12-month continuous eligibility in Medicaid and CHIP, state efforts to report the quality measures are impeded.

-How does continuous eligibility reduce unnecessary medical costs and increase administrative burdens?
+How does continuous eligibility reduce unnecessary medical costs and decrease administrative burdens?

-A study of the Florida Medicaid program showed that patients with depression showed an increase in hospital admissions and emergency department use after experiencing a lapse in Medicaid coverage. [vi]
+A study of the Florida Medicaid program showed that patients with depression showed an increase in hospital admissions and emergency department use after experiencing a lapse in Medicaid coverage. [xix]

 Providing continuous eligibility would reduce the administrative expenses related to disenrollment and re-enrollment when a person loses and regains eligibility in Medicaid or CHIP during a 12-month period.

-[iii] Leighton Ku, PhD, MPH, Erika Steinmetz, MBA, and Tyler Bysshe, MPH, George Washington University.
-Continuity of Medicaid Coverage in an Era of Transition .
-November 2015.
+[v] Leighton Ku, PhD, MPH, Erika Steinmetz, MBA, and Tyler Bysshe, MPH (Nov 2015).
+Continuity of Medicaid Coverage in an Era of Transition.
+George Washington University.

-[iv] Leighton Ku, PhD, MPH, and Erika Steinmetz, MBA, George Washington University.
+[vi] Leighton Ku, PhD, MPH, and Erika Steinmetz, MBA.
+(Sept 2013).
 Bridging the Gap: Continuity and Quality of Coverage in Medicaid.
-September 2013.
+George Washington University.